Time Management Styles: Improve Your Time Management

 Those who embody the go-getter time management style are all about prioritization.
 As soon as they receive an assignment, they break it down into a series of smaller tasks and plan out how much time each will take.
 They often have a checklist of items that they work through, moving from one assignment to the next.
 Many times, they complete tasks even before they are due.

-The downfall of this style is that they generally can only focus on a single project at a time.
-They don’t respond well to sudden changes and uncertainty, as this often derails the plan they have set for themselves.
+The downfall of this style is that it generally focuses on a single project at a time.
+They don’t respond well to sudden changes or uncertainty, as this often derails the plans they set for themselves.
 The importance they place on maintaining a strict schedule can sometimes make them lose sight of the bigger picture and ultimate goal.

 Procrastinator Style

-The procrastinator time management style is perhaps the most commonly-known style.
+The procrastinator time management style is perhaps the most well-known.
 It involves waiting until the last possible moment to complete an assignment.
-Employees who embody this style have a hard time with prioritization, but they do tend to work well when the pressure is on.
-They leave themselves plenty of time to come up with ideas, and they are often readily available to assist others, given that they don’t adhere to a strict schedule.
+Employees who embody this style struggle with prioritization, but they tend to work well under pressure.
+They leave themselves plenty of time to come up with ideas and are often readily available to assist others, as they don’t adhere to a strict schedule.

-While it may work for some, there are some serious negatives to this time management style.
+While it may work for some, this time management style has serious drawbacks.
 An employee’s work may not be completed to the best of their abilities because they did not allow themselves enough time to fully engage with the project.
 Sometimes, the assignment may even be turned in after the stated deadline.
 Because of their risky behavior, they may cause mistrust, resentment, and serious stress amongst coworkers.

 Multi-Tasking Style

-The primary issue with this style comes down to a matter of follow-through.
-Multi-taskers sometimes underestimate how much time assignments will take, and since they bounce around from project to project, they may miss deadlines because not enough time was calculated for a certain task.
+The primary issue with this style is its lack of follow-through.
+Multi-taskers sometimes underestimate how much time assignments will take, and since they bounce from project to project, they may miss deadlines because not enough time was allotted for a task.
 In addition, because they lack focus, you might find that there are many errors in their work.
 They usually don’t have enough time or energy to pay much attention to detail.

 Perfectionist Style

-Everything is in the details when it comes to the perfectionist time management style.
-When you give an employee who embodies this style a project, you can trust that the end result is flawless—perhaps with added touches you may not have thought to include.
+Everything is in the details with the perfectionist time management style.
+When you give an employee who embodies this style a project, you can trust that the end result will be flawless – perhaps with touches you may not have thought to include.
 They stick to the task at hand until it exceeds expectations.

-The problem here is that the perfectionist style ends up getting too bogged down in the details.
+The problem here is that the perfectionist style gets bogged down in the details.
 They get so obsessed with producing flawless work that they spend far too much time on even the simplest of projects.
 They can only work on one assignment at a time, and when tasks start piling up, they can feel quite overwhelmed.
 Perfectionist styles have a difficult time letting go of their work to move on to the next assignment.

 Collaborator Style

 Collaborator time management styles are always eager to take on new projects.
 They enjoy assisting coworkers with their assignments and are quick to join new teams, which helps to expand their areas of expertise.
 Although their schedules are usually quite packed, they always make time to help a fellow employee out.
-In addition, they typically plan their schedules around those of others.
+In addition, they typically plan their schedules around others'.

 Understanding these common time management styles is the foundation for improving individual and team time management skills.
-For more soft-skills training resources, explore our full collection of work style assessments in the HRDQ Style Suite.
+Discover your time style with the What's My Time Style assessment.
+For more performance skills training resources, explore our full collection of work-style assessments in the HRDQ Style Suite.
 This virtual library is filled with easy-to-use personality style assessments that can help improve many facets of organizational life.

 Leave a comment